qlurkin/PI2CChampionshipRunner/games/labyrinthe/README.md

 The `gate` key contains the gate through which you want the free tile to be pushed on the board (see the figure at the top).

 The `new_position` contains the index of the tile you want your piece to go after the tile was pushed.

+If the same state (same player turn + same board configuration) occurs more than 2 times, the game is over with a draw.